Secure Scheduling Ordinance

 - Two weeks advanced notice of schedules

-- Penalty pay for changes after posting schedules, except when mass communication is used
+- Premium pay for changes after posting schedules, except when mass communication is used

 - Extra pay when there is less than 10 hours between shifts